Clayton-GitHub/JSReact_Project/README.md

 - Run NPM Install
 - Start project by doing NPM Start

-## Click the different button and see what MTG Has to offer
+## Click the different buttons and see what MTG Has to offer